 Your name There are 6 pages to this exam printed front and back.
-Please make sure that you the pages now. have all This exam is open book and open notes.
-You may use a laptop computer to reference electronic copy of the textbooks and to your notes.
-You must not use your comp
+Please make sure that you have al the pages now.
+This exam is open book and open notes.
+You may use a laptop computer to refer to an electronic copy of the textbooks and to your notes.
+You must not use your computer to creation copy of the textbooks and to your notes.
+Four must not use your computer to